 Unlike a private limited company (bv), you can resell the shares of an nv.
 The legal personality means that directors are not liable with their private assets for any debts of the nv.

 An nv often has a supervisory board ('raad van commissarissen', rcv), which monitors the management (two-tier board).
 In other cases, the supervisors are part of the board (one-tier board).

 Setting up an nv

-You need a notary in order to set up an nv.
-The notary draws up the notarial deed containing the articles of association and registers your nv in the Dutch Business Register (Handelsregister) at the Netherlands Chamber of Commerce KVK.
+You need a civil-law notary in order to set up an nv, alone or with others.
+The civil-law notary draws up the notarial deed containing the articles of association.
+Topics in these internal rules are:

 Public limited company in formation

 You can start doing business with your nv before it has been set up at the civil-law notary.
 The notary declares to take care of setting op the nv and records this declaration in the Business Register.
 The nv will come forward as an ‘nv in formation’ (in Dutch: nv in oprichting or nv io) until it is established.

 You must clearly indicate in this phase, that you are acting or entering into contracts on behalf of the ‘nv in formation’.
 After its formation, the nv can ratify these actions, or take over the rights and obligations.
 Note that you are personally liable as long as you act on behalf of the ‘nv in formation’.